 The camp hospital was known as “Zero Ward” because it was missed by the Japanese when they counted barracks.
 The sickest POWs were sent there to die.
 The Japanese put a fence up around the building to protect themselves, and they would not go into the building.
 There were two rolls of wooden platforms around the perimeter of the building.
 The sickest POWs were put on the lower platform which had holes cut into it so they could relieve themselves.
 Most of those who entered the ward died.

-He would remain there until July 1943.
-Life in the camp was one of endless punishment.
+He would remain there until July 1943 and remembered life in the camp as one of endless punishment.
 Bob remembered that the prisoners were punched in the mouths, made to stand bareheaded, at attention, in the sun until they passed out.
 They were also kicked in the stomach or hit with rifle butts.
+It was a common practice for a dozen POWs on the farm detail to be randomly picked out and beaten with a hoe or pick handle.
 Hundreds died every day due to torture and poor health.
 Each morning, the surviving POWs would see the piled corpses of the men who had died during the night.

 It was while Bob was in this camp that he became extremely ill.
 Bob was so ill that he was taken to what was called the camp hospital.
 The hospital was a hospital in name only since the POWs had little to no medicine to treat the sick.
 Bob was given a place in the hospital next to his friend from high school Sgt.
 Bob Bronge.
 It was while he was in the hospital that Bob watched Bob Bronge die from dysentery.